ems-project/ems-project.github.io/dev/client-helper-bundle/search.md

 - aggs_size: for adding the field in aggregations
 - post_filter: filter after making aggregations (see Post Filtering)
 - optional: if not all docs contain this filter, default false
+- clause: add as must, must_not or should clause the filter to the bool query, default must
 ````json
 {
    "filterName": {"type":  "type", "field":  "field", "aggs_size": 10, "post_filter":  true, "optional":  true}